Is Carbon Monoxide Heavier Than Air? And More CO FAQs

 What is Carbon Monoxide?
 Is it Heavier Than Air?

-Carbon monoxide is also known as the “silent killer” since it’s an odorless, colorless, and tasteless gas.
-It’s slightly lighter than air but not enough to rise to the ceiling in a room.
-Instead, it tends to disperse itself, mixing with the air and spreading throughout a space.
+Carbon monoxide is known as a silent killer since it’s odorless, colorless, and tasteless.
+It’s slightly lighter than air, but not enough to rise to the ceiling of a room.
+Instead, it disperses itself, mixing with the air and spreading evenly throughout a space.

-These traits are what make CO so dangerous: it’s a poisonous, invisible gas that is undetectable to the nose or eye (hence the importance of CO detectors), and mixes into our normal safe air.
+These traits are part of what makes CO so dangerous.
+It is a poisonous, invisible gas that is undetectable to your nose or eyes and mixes into our normal safe air.
+Hence the importance of CO detectors.

 CPI Safety Tip: It is vital to have working carbon monoxide detectors throughout your home.
-Many recommend placing them at least five feet above the floor or on the ceiling, however, it depends on your home and the location of certain appliances and vents.
-At CPI, we provide complimentary security and life safety consultations to see how to best customize the system to meet your needs.
-If you’d like help installing your carbon monoxide detectors, our expert technicians are ready to help.
+Many sources recommend placing them at least five feet above the floor or on the ceiling.
+However, it depends on your home and the location of certain appliances or vents.
+At CPI Security, our security experts know the guidelines and best practices for installing CO detectors.
+They’ll work with you and your unique home to best customize the system that meets your needs.

-Do you need to brush up on the difference between carbon monoxide & carbon dioxide?
-Time to head back to science class.
+Let’s take it back to science class.
 The technical difference between carbon monoxide (CO) and carbon dioxide (CO2) is that CO contains one carbon atom and one oxygen atom.
-CO2 contains one carbon atom and two oxygen atoms bonded to a carbon atom.
+Whereas CO2 contains one carbon atom and two oxygen atoms.

-CO2 is naturally produced by organisms (like humans or puppies) and consumed by plants, which produce oxygen as a result of consuming the CO2.
-CO, on the other hand, is human-made, produced by the incomplete burning of organic matter.
+CO2 is natural produced by organisms (like us humans) and consumed by plants, which in turn produce oxygen.
+Carbon monoxide, on the other hand, is manmade and produced by the incomplete burning of organic matter.

-Unlike CO, CO2 doesn’t pose any threat or risk of poisoning inside the home.
+Unlike CO, CO2 does not pose any threat or risk of poisoning inside your home.

-The burning of any type of fuel produces carbon monoxide, from gasoline and propane to wood.
-This can include furnaces, gas ranges/stoves, and water heaters.
-When these fuel-consuming appliances run in a closed or partially closed space, they can produce a dangerous amount of carbon monoxide that can build up to unsafe levels.
+The burning of any type of fuel results in carbon monoxide.
+This includes gasoline, propane, and wood.
+That means devices like furnaces, gas ranges/stoves, and water heaters all create carbon monoxide.
+When those fuel-consuming appliances run in a closed or partially closed space, a dangerous amount of CO can build up to unsafe levels.

 • Install working CO alarms throughout your home.